mridul037/mridul037/README.md

 **Quote of the hour:**

-The most important single aspect of software development is to be clear about what you are trying to build.
+The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.

-~ Bjarne Stroustrup
+~ Fred Brooks
 <pre>

 </pre>